2022 Residential Camp at Virginia Tech

-Now entering its seventh year, the Commonwealth Lacrosse Camp provides high school aged boys both advanced individual instruction and competitive game play.
-The camp will be held July 15-18 on the campus of Virginia Tech in Blacksburg, Virginia.
+Now entering its fifteenth year, the Commonwealth Lacrosse Camp provides high school aged boys both advanced individual instruction and competitive game play.
+The camp will be held July 17-20 on the campus of Virginia Tech in Blacksburg, Virginia.
 Enrollment is open to both individuals and members of attending teams.

-Tony LePore enters his fifth season with the Commonwealth Lacrosse Camp and serves as the camp's assistant director.
-Coach LePore played collegiately at the Citadel and SUNY Geneseo before beginning a successful coaching career in 2001.
+Tony LePore enters his thirteenth season with the Commonwealth Lacrosse Camp and serves as an assistant camp director.
+Coach LePore played collegiately at the Citadel and SUNY Geneseo before embarking upon a successful coaching career.
 A former 'Coach of the Year' at Stonewall Jackson High School, Coach Lepore presently serves as the Head Men's Lacrosse Coach at Division II Lander University in South Carolina.
 Prior to Lander, he was the Associate Head Men's Lacrosse Coach at Belmont Abbey College.
 LePore has also coached at Marymount University and was the Head Men's Lacrosse Coach at Northern Virginia Community College.

 A typical camp day consists of three sessions, all of which are conducted on Virginia Tech's recently constructed lighted turf fields.
 Mornings are largely reserved for individual development by position, afternoons are for the teaching of team concepts, and evenings are filled with competition that concludes under the lights.

 The camp also features plenty of fun away from the practice fields.
-All campers will be housed in air-conditioned residence halls with Internet access.
-They will also enjoy all-you-care-to-eat meals in Virginia Tech's nationally acclaimed dining facility.
-Finally, during their free time, campers can enjoy activities such as swimming and bowling.
+All campers will be housed in air-conditioned double occupancy rooms with Internet access.
+They will also enjoy all-you-care-to-eat meals in Virginia Tech's nationally acclaimed and award-winning D2 dining center.
+Finally, during their free time, campers can enjoy activities such as bowling and billiards at no additional cost.